 Gigya’s end-to-end Customer Identity and Access Management (CIAM) platform was built from the ground up to collect and manage customer identities at massive scale while storing and handling this information securely.
 We help companies comply with local data regulations while keeping pace with the privacy policies of more than 25 social networks and other third-party identity providers, enabling more than 700 global brands to minimize risk and build lasting trust with their customers while driving new business value in developing markets.

-To learn more about how Gigya helps businesses manage global data protection and privacy compliance, click here to download the data sheet.
+To learn more about how Gigya helps businesses manage global data protection and privacy compliance, download the “Managing Customer Privacy with Gigya’s Russian Data Center” data sheet.

 By David Kerin